-- This morning, we set a half city tour with your guide on hand to offer their own insight into everyday life in Vietnam.
-Famous landmarks include the colonial-era government quarter, with its vibrant yellow French-style post office.
+- This morning, set out a half-day city tour with your guide on hand offering his own insight into everyday life in Vietnam.
+See famous landmarks in the colonial-era government quarter and the vibrant yellow French-style post office.

 - Continue getting off of the tourist track to experience the local life of bustling Saigon.

 - Learn about Vietnamese and Chinese communities as you travel to Cho Lon, one of the world’s largest and oldest Chinatowns.